 The nonfungible token (NFT) market is possibly the hottest right now, with no signs of stopping.
 Future forecasts have placed the growing industry, along with the creation of the MetaVerse, to reach $56 billion by 2030.
-With its rising climb to mainstream acclaim, more and more premium brands are staking their claims and investing in their new digital collectables business.
+With its rising climb to mainstream acclaim, more and more premium brands are staking their claims and investing in the metaverse and their new digital collectibles.

 As more aspects of people’s lives are moving online, the demand for digital fashion and goods will increase significantly in the coming years, and NFT is right there to carry it through.